 Note that you can choose to bypass sRGB sampling in Color Space: Gamma mode by unchecking the sRGB (Color Texture) checkbox in the Inspector window for the Texture.

 Note: Even though these values are in gamma space, all the Unity Editor’s Shader calculations still treat their inputs as if they were in linear space.
 To ensure an acceptable final result, the Editor makes an adjustment to deal with the mismatched formats when it writes the Shader outputs to a framebuffer and does not apply gamma correction to the final result.

 Working in linear color space gives more accurate rendering than working in gamma color space.

-To do this, set Color Space to Linear in the Player Settings window (menu: Edit > Project Settings > Player).
+To do this, set Color Space to Linear in the Player settings (menu: Edit > Project Settings, then select the Player category).

 You can work in linear color space if your Textures were created in linear or gamma color space.
 Gamma color space Texture inputs to the linear color space Shader program are supplied to the Shader with gamma correction removed from them.

 For colors, this conversion is applied implicitly, because the Unity Editor already converts the values to floating point before passing them to the GPU as constants.
 When sampling Textures, the GPU automatically removes the gamma correction, converting the result to linear space.